melexis/traceability-viewer/README.md

 `docker-compose up`

-Change the `BASE_URL` in the `config.yml` file to the correct path on you're computer.
+Change the `BASE_URL` in the `config.yml` file to the correct path on your computer.
 This is the path to the JSON database of a local build (doc folder) of a Melexis product.

 Next, run the `make_neo4j_db.py` file to make the database, when completed, run the `make_html.py` file to make the html.